joseph-greef/colors/README.md

-r       | Randomize the ruleset w       | Initialize a diamond in the center of the board with a long exis of 2 $radius x       | Initialize a cross in the center of the board with width 2 $radius and line width 2 $density d + NUM | Set the $density f + NUM | Set the number of refractory generations after a cell dies m + NUM | Set the dead color scheme n + NUM | Set the alive color scheme s + NUM | Set the $radius
+r       | Randomize the ruleset w       | Initialize a diamond in the center of the board with a long exis of 2 $radius x       | Initialize a cross in the center of the board with width 2 $radius and line width 2 $density a + NUM | Set the number of refractory generations after a cell dies d + NUM | Set the $density m + NUM | Set the dead color scheme n + NUM | Set the alive color scheme s + NUM | Set the $radius